praisenter/manual.praisenter.github.io/pages/bibles.md

 The Bible is edited using a tree-like view (see the example above).
 You can expand and collapse books and chapters to help find what you are looking for.
 Clicking on each item in the view will allow you to edit it in the [Side Pane]({{ page.relpath }}pages/editing.html#side-pane) on the right.
 As you click on each item in the view, toolbar and menu options will enable and disable.
 For example, if you select a Chapter item, you can create a verse or a Chapter, but not a Book.
 However, if you click on a book or the bible item, you _can_ create a book.

-> NOTE: You can also copy, cut, & paste books, chapters, and verses within a single bible or between bibles.
+> **NOTE**: You can also copy, cut, & paste books, chapters, and verses within a single bible or between bibles.

 ## Bulk edit[#](#bulk-edit)
 Editing a Bible by selecting and editing each item can be very tedious.
 With that in mind Praisenter allows you to bulk edit Books and Chapters.
 When bulk editing, the editor switches to a text view.
 It's very important that you follow these guidelines when bulk editing to make sure that Praisenter can interpret your changes correctly.